Updates to Google Play Subscriptions in India

-In response to these new regulations, Google has suspended new auto-renewing subscriptions, free trials, and introductory pricing in the Google Play Store starting May 4, 2021.
+In response to these new regulations, Google has suspended new auto-renewing subscriptions, free trials, and introductory pricing in the Google Play Store in India since May 4, 2021.

-As with any regulation, digging into the details of how this will play out is important.
+As with any new regulation, it’s important to dig into the details of how this will play out.
 Here’s what you need to know: